Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 “I say I want peace - but part of me doesn’t trust it and I always have a problem.”

-Let’s talk about why that happens, how it relates to trauma, hypervigilance, and codependency — and most importantly, how to heal.
+Let’s talk about why that happens, how it relates to relational trauma, hypervigilance, and most importantly, how to heal.

-When you grow up in a chaotic environment — emotionally unpredictable caregivers, dysfunction, mental illness, substance use, a parent with narcissism, taking on adult like roles, or relational trauma — your body adjusts to stay “ready” to protect you.
+When you grow up in a chaotic environment - emotionally unpredictable caregivers, dysfunction, substance use, a parent with narcissism, relational trauma, or being forced into adult-like roles too early - your body adjusts to stay ready.
 Always on alert.
 Always scanning for the next hit of danger or disappointment.

 Your baseline becomes survival mode.